 If you have any difficulties completing the form or would like to discuss an alternative way of expressing an interest, then please email Georgia or phone 077435 17051.
 We are keen to encourage people who may not have had the opportunity to get involved in research before to apply.

 About you

 Please complete the information below.
 Please type your answers in the boxes.
-All information will be kept strictly confidential within the McPin Foundation, the University of Manchester and Greater Manchester Mental Health NHS Foundation Trust.
+All information will be kept strictly confidential within the McPin Foundation, the University of Manchester, and Greater Manchester Mental Health NHS Foundation Trust.